-Use or possession of tobacco including but not limited to: electronic cigarettes, vapes, other Electronic Nicotine Delivery System (ENDS) etc. 1st offense - Level II-A

-Repeated offenses - Level II-A or B

-- Participating in games of chance or skill for money or profit (gambling) 1st offense Level I or Level II-A Repeated offenses Level II-A or B plus recommend assessment - 3.
-Skipping class or leaving school grounds without permission

-1st offense Level II-A or Level II-B parent/guardian shall be notified

-2nd offense Level II-B parent/guardian shall be notified

-Repeated offenses Level II-B plus recommend assessment or Level III

-\May contact legal authorities. - 4.
-The Lewis County Board of Education is required under KRS 159.051 (No Pass/No Drive Law) to report the names of 16 and 17 year old students who are deficient in the areas of academics or school attendance to the Kentucky Transportation Cabinet for possible revocation of their driver's license. - 5.
-Improper use of any means of transportation on School Board property

-1st offense Level II-A or II-B (may lose driving to school privilege or bus riding privilege).

-2nd offense - Level II-A or B depending upon the severity of the offense code, shall be considered an habitual discipline violator, and shall be subject to Level II-A or B or Level III discipline and/or referral to an alternative setting.
+- Use or possession of tobacco including electronic cigarettes, etc. 1st offense - Level II-A Repeated offenses - Level II-A or B - Participating in games of chance or skill for money or profit (gambling) 1st offense - Level I or Level II-A Repeated offenses - Level II-A or B plus recommend assessment - Skipping class or leaving school grounds without permission 1st offense - Level II-A or Level II-B parent/guardian shall be notified 2nd offense - Level II-B - parent/guardian shall be notified Repeated offenses - Level II-B plus recommend assessment or Level III May contact legal authorities. - 3.
+The Lewis County Board of Education is required under KRS 159.051 to report the names of 16 and 17 year old students who are deficient in the areas of academics or school attendance to the Kentucky Transportation Cabinet for possible revocation of their driver's license. - Improper use of any means of transportation on School Board property 1st offense - Level II-A or II-B (may lose driving to school privilege or bus riding privilege).
+2nd offense - Level II-A or B depending upon the severity of the offense

-Notwithstanding any other provision herein, any student who has been disciplined three (3) or more times in the same school year for any single violation under this discipline code, or for any combination of violations thereunder, and who stands charged with an additional new violation of this
+Notwithstanding any other provision herein, any student who has been disciplined three (3) or more times in the same school year for any single violation under this discipline code, or for any combination of violations thereunder, and who stands charged with an additional new violation of this code, shall be considered an habitual discipline violator, and shall be subject to Level II-A or B or Level III discipline and/or referral to an alternative setting.